worldpossible/RACHEL5/README.md

 sed -i '/<b>DataPost is not/s/<\/p>/<\/b><\/p>/' /media/RACHEL/rachel/modules/en-datapost/rachel-index.php

 # XXX at this point, the stats page no longer works -- something in php changed?
-# XXX nope! emule copies over it's own version of background.php from /opt/emulewebservice/config/media/RACHEL/rachel/admin/background.php
+# XXX nope! emule copies over it's own version of background.php from
+# XXX /opt/emulewebservice/config/media/RACHEL/rachel/admin/background.php
 # XXX this takes place in the install_emulewebservice.sh script
 # XXX revert to the version we installed above from contentshell-4.1.2

-# OK, how about:
+# At this point, dovecot and exim4 are running, apache is not needed,
+# but the emule service itself needs a new vesrion of nodejs
 apt install npm
 npm install -g n
 n 6.17.1